 - Skim off any chickpeas that have floated to top, drain and reserve a little bit of warm liquid for hummus (in case you will need it.)

 Pairing wine with hummus is not a task for the weak!
 I’ve tried Gewürztraminer and Fumé Blanc, but neither felt like a perfect match.
-Pinot Grigio seemed like the most fitting choice as white wine pairing while Pinot Noir was a perfect red.
+Parducci Pinot Gris seemed like the most fitting choice as white wine pairing while ONEHOPE North Coast Reserve Pinot Noir was a perfect red.